 - Santa Barbara

-If your Caterpillar marine diesel engine is producing excessive smoke, professional diagnosis can quickly identify the cause.
+If your Caterpillar marine diesel engine is producing excessive smoke, losing power, changing exhaust color, or running differently under load, professional diagnosis can quickly identify whether the cause is fuel-related, turbo-related, cooling-related, or mechanical.

 Caterpillar Combustion Diagnosis FAQ